 MPS is not an insurance company.
 All the benefits of membership of MPS are discretionary as set out in the Memorandum and Articles of Association.
-MPS is a registered trademark and 'Medical Protection' is a trading name of MPS.
+MPS is a registered trademark and 'Medical Protection' is a trading

-Cover: © sardius99/iStock/ thinkstockphotos.co.uk
+Cover: @ sardius99/iStock/thinkstockphotos.co.uk